Why are Spider Veins in Pregnancy so Common? What’s the Best Way to Treat them?

 The changes that occur during pregnancy are so rapid, and often unexpected, that they can catch a woman by surprise.
-Between the swollen feet, expanding belly, heightened olfactory senses, extra hair growth, and sensitive stomach, a woman’s body completes a massive hormonal shift that prepares it to host a new life and deliver it safely into the world.
+Between the swollen feet, expanding belly, heightened sense of smell, extra hair growth, and sensitive stomach, a woman’s body completes a massive hormonal shift that prepares it to host a new life and deliver it safely into the world.
 One day you’re able to reach your legs for a quick shave, and the next you feel a foot jab your internal organs that makes it impossible to reach the same angle.

 While many of these changes are temporary to keep your baby safe and healthy, they can provide unwanted side effects that you don’t want to keep after your pregnancy.
 One such side effect is spider veins and varicose veins, which can occur for the first time during pregnancy.
 Along with stretch marks, varicose veins in pregnancy and spider veins in pregnancy are some of the ways your body shows the stress that it has taken on during your 9 month journey.
 At the Vein Treatment Clinic, we have developed a treatment program to address spider veins and eliminate both the discomfort and the visual aspect that can make these veins unappealing.
 First, we will walk you through what causes these spider veins, what natural treatments you can pursue, and when it’s time to call a vein expert.

 Why Do Spider Veins Occur During Pregnancy?